LuhhLu/Predictive-Video-Segmentation/README.md

 # Video Segmentation

-This Project is for NYU DL23FL Final Project.
-Predicting video segmentation of 22nd frame condition on first 11 frames.
+This Project is for Predicting video segmentation of 22nd frame condition on first 11 frames.

 ## Getting Started